freemansoft/docker-scripts/redis/README.md

 * Creates named volumes to persist across restarts.
 You have to remove the named volume to restore to original
 * The Redis Commander UI is located at http://localhost:8081/
 * The Redis cache connection string is redis://localhost/
-* Open Redis command prompt with `docker exec -it redis01 redis-cli`
+* Open shell command prompt with `docker exec -it redis redis-cli`
     * This may not work from a GitHub Bash prompt on Windows

 # Docker Management
-See README.md in the [root of this repo](../README.md)
+See README.md in the [root of this repo](../README.md) for interesting docker commands.

+# IDE Integration
+No IDE integrations specific to this project are called out at this time.